Jump to Departmental Services by following the links below:

 I am on the Monthly Pre-Authorized Debit Plan (PAD-M); how will I be affected?

-- The PAD-M monthly withdrawal schedule will indicate on the forthcoming 2020 Final Tax Notice for those who had enrolled to the plan.
+- The PAD-M monthly withdrawal schedule was indicated on the 2020 Final Tax Notice for those who had enrolled to the plan.
 The payment file will be sent for processing three (3) working days before each monthly withdrawal date.
-Any changes to the enrolment in the PAD-M Monthly Plan must be made in writing (to firstname.lastname@example.org) at least two (2) weeks before the withdrawal dates.
+Any changes to the enrolment in the PAD-M Monthly Plan must be made in writing (to email@example.com) at least two (2) weeks before the withdrawal dates.

 - If the payment is returned as Non-Sufficient Funds (NSF), additional fees will be applied by the Township in addition to any fees imposed by your bank.

 If I withdraw from the Pre-authorized DebitPlan (PAD), can I return to the plan later?